-When you're in bed around 56 hours each week, you don’t want unnecessary conventional laundry optical brighteners or any other residues on sheets and pillowslips either.
+When you're in bed around 56 hours each week, you don’t want unnecessary conventional laundry optical brighteners or any other synthetic chemical residues on sheets and pillowslips either.

 Stay well away from using products that contain synthetic chemical fragrances, as many people are sensitive to them, especially babies and young children, resulting in mild to severe headaches, sneezing etc.

-For washing bedding our favourite is Laundry Liquid Lavender alternatively if you wish to be completely free from even natural and organic essential oil aromas then use Laundry Liquid sensitive.
-Of course there’s Laundry Powders as well.
+For washing bedding our favourite is Laundry Liquid Lavender alternatively if you wish to be completely free from even natural and organic essential oil aromas then use Laundry Liquid sensitive or Laundry Powder sensitive.

 TIP: Use a small squeeze of Liquid Gall Soap in your wash for an extra cleaning boost, particularly where body oils are present.